spencer1248/BEWDiful_Students/02_Variables_Conditionals/slides/slides_02.md

 ###Ruby

 *	An open source programming language
-*	Created by Yukihiro Matsumoto (aka Matz)
-*	Natural to read and easy to write

 ###Ruby on Rails

-*	Open source web application framework that runs on Ruby
+*	Open source web application framework that is written in Ruby.
-*	Allows you to create web applications that query a database.
+*	More easily enables operations like interacting with a database.

 ![Ruby Images ](../../assets/ruby/ruby_img.png )